José Vicente Nácher Tatay

-José Vicente Nácher Tatay, C.M. (born 10 April 1964) is a Spanish-born priest of the Catholic Church and a member of the Vincentians who has worked as a missionary in Honduras since 2000.
-He has been appointed Archbishop of Tegucigalpa; his consecration as bishop and installation in Tegucigalpa are scheduled for 25 March 2023.
+José Vicente Nácher Tatay, C.M. (born 10 April 1964) is a Spanish-born prelate of the Catholic Church and a member of the Vincentians who has worked as a missionary in Honduras since 2000.
+He has been Archbishop of Tegucigalpa since March 2023.

 Biography

 José Vicente Náchter was born on 10 April 1964 in Valencia, Spain.
 In his youth he and his family were parishioners of the Vincentian parish in Valencia's Monteolivete neighborhood, where his parents, brother and sister celebrated his appointment as archbishop in 2023.
 He also studied with the Salesians as a boy.
 He earned a licentiate in sociology at the University of Alicante.
 In 1985 he began his studies in philosophy and theology at the Vincentian major seminary in Barcelona and at the Faculty of Theology of Catalonia at the Ateneo Universitario Sant Pacià there from 1986 to 1991.
 He professed his vows as a Vincentian on 20 January 1990 and was ordained a priest on 26 October 1991 in the cathedral of Valencia by Archbishop Miguel Roca Cabanellas of Valencia.